 Georgia has specific laws regarding wrongful death lawsuits.
 The first is the definition of wrongful death.
 According to state law, wrongful death is the death of one person caused by someone else’s (a person or entity’s) intentional, criminal, reckless or negligent acts.
 Negligence describes a level of care that falls below the defendant’s duties, based on the specific situation.

 Your family may have grounds to file a wrongful death claim in Braselton if someone other than your loved one caused or substantially contributed to his or her death by committing a careless, reckless or intentional act.
-Examples of accidents that often result in wrongful death claims in Georgia are motor vehicle accidents, violent crimes, falls, workplace accidents and product defect incidents.
+Examples of accidents that often result in wrongful death claims in Georgia are car accidents, truck accidents, motorcycle accidents, violent crimes, falls, workplace accidents and product defect incidents.

 What Is a Wrongful Death Lawsuit Worth in Georgia?